 The ability to say that the process improvement programme has led to annual savings of £1.2 million, dwarfing its £145,000 cost by over eight times in the first year alone, is so powerful that it is amazing that all investment committees do not demand this level of quantitative assurance.

 It is clear that without measurement there can be no measurable improvement, but the use of measurement as part of an improvement programme confers much broader benefits.

 Many studies have been published on the factors critical to the success of improvement programmes.
 The author's synthesis of this wealth of material is:

 The rest of this article looks at how including measurement as part of an improvement programme enhances these factors and introduces some basic contents for an organisation's measurement toolkit.

 Clarity of purpose

 The purpose of measuring is to give data that enables better management decisions to be taken.
 The information management needs is that which supports their strategic goals and business objectives.
 If these needs are not clear then similarly the rationale for measurement may not be clear.
 Often a measurement programme throws up lack of clarity in management objectives.

-The Balanced Scorecard2 was developed specifically to give top management teams information on how their organization was performing against their strategic goals, something purely financial reporting could never do.
+The Balanced Scorecard2 was developed specifically to give top management teams information on how their organisation was performing against their strategic goals, something purely financial reporting could never do.
 Kaplan and Norton report that companies are using the scorecard, inter alia, to:

 - clarify and update strategy;